TRAINING for Marathon des Sables

 You can’t perform well at every event and this is why C,and targets are important.
 Ultimately, MDS is the one in which you must perform.

 As in any plan, flexibility is needed.
 Nothing is fixed and one must be flexible and listen to one’s body.
-I recommend building for 3 weeks, recovering on the 4thweek and then building again (see the pyramid above)
+I recommend building for 3 weeks, recovering on week 4, take things easy with reduced mileage and more rest and recovery.

 BE SPECIFIC